Blog> Product update >

 One of the most apparent signs of treatment success is the resolution of physical symptoms.
 Cats with FIP often experience:

-• Weight loss: A significant decrease in body weight is common in cats suffering from FIP.
-Successful treatment should lead to gradual weight restoration as the cat regains its strength and health.
+A critical diminish in body weight is common in cats enduring from FIP.
+Fruitful treatment ought to lead to slow weight reclamation as the cat recaptures its quality and health.

-• Lethargy: Cats with FIP may appear unusually tired, weak, and disinterested in play or interaction.
-As the treatment takes effect, you should notice a return to their usual energy levels, with increased activity and engagement.
+Cats with FIP may show up abnormally tired, powerless, and uninvolved in play or interaction.
+As the treatment takes impact, you ought to take note a return to their normal vitality levels, with expanded action and engagement.

-• Fever: Persistent fever is a common symptom of FIP, but with successful treatment, the cat's temperature should return to normal, signaling an improvement in their overall condition.
+Diligent fever is a common indication of FIP, but with fruitful treatment, the cat's temperature ought to return to typical, signaling an advancement in their generally condition.

-• Abdominal distension (in wet FIP): In cats with wet FIP, fluid buildup in the abdomen can cause noticeable swelling.
-As the treatment works, this fluid should gradually be absorbed, and the abdomen will return to a more normal size, reflecting the cat's recovery.
+In cats with damp FIP, liquid buildup in the guts can cause recognizable swelling.
+As the treatment works, this liquid ought to steadily be retained, and the midriff will return to a more typical estimate, reflecting the cat's recovery.

 As treatment progresses, these symptoms should gradually improve.
 A cat ready to stop treatment will typically display: